inkVerb/rgb/README.md

 ...etc.

 Once the -mov directories are created and populated, use this from the terminal inside that folder to create the video:

+(Of coruse, put whatever name you want for `moviename.mp4`, as long as it is an .mp4 file)

 `ffmpeg -y -framerate 30 -i %5d.png  -c:v libx264 -s:v 1920:1080 moviename.mp4`